allegro/blog/_posts/2021-11-12-choose-your-skills.md

 I rated each skill on a scale of 1 to 5.
 Ideally, I would like each skill to be close to a 5.
 If I rated myself somewhere at a 4 and my leader rated me a 3 during calibration, I found out that the requirements for that skill were different from I thought.
-He said there were things I hadn't used yet.
+He said there were things I hadn’t used yet.
 To have a 4 at this point I need to know them e.g. Cassandra database.
-With that I learned the first relevant requirement that I didn't know about.
+With that I learned the first relevant requirement that I didn’t know about.
 After the whole process of gathering requirements in this way, I already knew what I needed to work on.
 Now all I had to do was select a few of them and start working.
 But how to choose those requirements, which I will implement with passion and actually do them well?